-How to invest your health savings account properly
+How to invest your HSA properly

-When I open my computer and see article after article on how to invest aggressively in your Health Savings Accounts, it makes me want to bang my head against a wall.
-An HSA has the ability to be a powerful investment vehicle with the triple tax free benefits when used the right way.
-However, like with any good financial plan you need to start by having a cushion of emergency funds.
-This cushion will look different for everyone, but we would recommend having 3-5 years of deductibles saved in a very low risk allocation to your account before you started dipping your toes in the markets with these funds.
+This is one of those things that when I open my computer and see article after article on how to invest aggressively in your Health Savings Accounts it makes me want to bang my head against a wall.

+Let?s get this straight, an HSA has the ability to be a powerful investment vehicle with the triple taxfree benefits when used the right way.
+However, just like with any good financial plan you need to start by having a cushion of emergency funds.
+This cushion will look different for everyone, but we would recommend having at minimum 2 years of deductibles and premiums saved in a very low risk allocation before you started dipping your toes in the markets with these funds.
 Life has a way of slapping you upside the head from time to time, just as markets do.
 When life takes you for a ride we want you to be ready to access your hard earned funds should you need to use them in a medical emergency without regard for asset prices.

 Do you pay top dollar for your houses, real estate or a business venture?
 Or are you looking for a deal?
 No one wants to buy anything only to have to turn around and sell it later for a loss.

 Valuations are high- Not just a little bit high, but near all time.
-If we look at Shillers CAPE-10 Valuation Measures & Forward Returns we can see that current valuation levels are above what we have seen at every previous bull market.
+If we look at Shiller?s CAPE-10 Valuation Measures & Forward Returns we can see that current valuation levels are above what we have seen at every previous bull market.

 I?m not saying we?re headed into our next recession; the momentum of this market could continue to carry on for some time.
 Like any other investment thoughtful allocations need to be made in late stage market cycles-especially in an account such as an HSA where you may need the funds sooner rather than later.

-There is no one size fits all in the use of a Health Savings Account, but if you use these tips as a template and factor your HSA into your financial plan you?ll be well on your way to success in retirement.
+There is no one size fits all in the use of a Health Savings Account, but if you use these tips as a template and factor your HSA into your financial plan you?
+Il be well on your way to success in retirement.